 Vitron has also posted an update on TikTok saying:

-It’s not yet clear whether this firmware update resolves the issue for all affected users.
+"Weโve released a software upgrade to fix YouTube issues affecting some of our TVs.
+Please use the provided link to update your TV and restore normal YouTube functionality."Itโs not yet clear whether this firmware update resolves the issue for all affected users.
 But one of our readers says manually re-installing the APK indeed does the trick.

-It’s possible that Google is tightening its requirements for YouTube TV certification, or this could simply be a bug in the October 22 rollout.
+Itโs possible that Google is tightening its requirements for YouTube TV certification, or this could simply be a bug in the October 22 rollout.
 Either way, the sudden lockout highlights the challenges of using uncertified Android TV devices, especially when relying on core Google apps that can be revoked or restricted at any time.

-For now, Vitron users can try the company’s suggested fix.
+For now, Vitron users can try the companyโs suggested fix.

-If you own a non-Vitron smart TV and are experiencing the same problem, let us know in the comments — it’s possible this issue affects other budget TV brands that use similar software setups.
+If you own a non-Vitron smart TV and are experiencing the same problem, let us know in the comments โ itโs possible this issue affects other budget TV brands that use similar software setups.

 Thanks for the tip, Matubia!